-Looking to avenge his wife’s murder, a scout (James Garner, sans niceness) first has to contend with a rookie cavalry unit (led by Bill Travers) being ambushed and decimated by the Apaches, who also want the baby belonging to a shamed but defiant white woman (Bibi Andersson) who crossed the unforgivable color line, which greatly displeases her Indian-hating husband (Dennis Weaver).
+Looking to avenge his wife’s murder, a scout (James Garner, sans niceness) first has to contend with a rookie cavalry unit (led by Bill Travers) being ambushed and decimated by the Apaches: they want the baby belonging to a shamed but defiant white woman (Bibi Andersson) who crossed the unforgivable color line, which greatly displeases her Indian-hating husband (Dennis Weaver).
 A fancy-outfitted ex-vet (Sidney Poitier) lends his experience and gun skills.

 The script’s assorted irons—revenge, racism and rampage— are not juggled well enough into the fire by director Ralph Nelson: it plays better as a stylized effort in the vein of the spaghetti westerns emerging at the time.
 The dead seriousness lacks the goofy aspect of the European shootups and logic loopholes undercut its pose as meaningful.
 I like it, but aside from the visual look, score and some of the action, we’ll concede it’s shakily constructed.

 “My horse is dead and you’re back – shoulda been the other way around.”